Emily Blanchard

 • PhD, MSc.
 Economics, University of Wisconsin-Madison

-• AB, Wellesley College
+• AB with honors in economics, Wellesley College

 Academic Coordinator